 NOTE: This course is available only to students on a degree programme in Chinese.

 Doing research in Chinese Studies will introduce students on Chinese studies degree programmes to the principles of research design and give students the experience of working on an independent research project.
 The course will prepare students for the work they will be doing during their year abroad and honours dissertation/ long essays.
 In the longer term, the course will provide students with the skills and understanding for conducting and presenting rigorous independent research.

 The course builds on the principles of good academic practice introduced in the first year of a student's degree.
 The course is split across two semesters.
-In the first semester the focus is on classroom teaching and individually completed tasks where the principles of good research design will be introduced.
+In the first semester the focus is on teaching research methods and individually completed tasks where the principles of good research design will be introduced.
 This will be done through classes focusing on the principles and structure of good research which will then be illustrated and explored in more detail through a series of thematic sessions focusing on research conducted on China during different periods.
 In the second semester students will complete an independent research project supported by staff.
 Students will select a topic, design a research proposal, carry out this research, and finally produce a suitably formatted text.

 Entry Requirements (not applicable to Visiting Students)

 |Academic year 2022/23, Not available to visiting students (SS1)